microsoft/thematic/README.md

 ## Publishing

-Commits to `master` will automatically deploy to the hosted website.
+Commits to `main` will automatically deploy to the hosted website.
 If changes need to be released so the libraries are published into npm, use `yarn release` and follow the steps presented by lerna.

 # Developing